George Stockton: Career

 Stockton played for Chesterton, the Leicester Regiment (in two spells) and West Bromwich Albion, before joining Port Vale in July 1929.
-He made six Third Division North appearances in the title winning campaign in 1929–30.
-He scored in a 4–2 defeat by Stockport County at Edgeley Park (Boxing day), a 3–0 win over Halifax Town at The Old Recreation Ground (28 December), and scored a brace in a 3–0 win over Wrexham (18 January).
-Despite this, he was not selected again after the Wrexham game, and was released at the end of the season.
+He made six Third Division North appearances in the title-winning campaign in 1929–30.
+He scored in a 4–2 defeat by Stockport County at Edgeley Park (Boxing day), a 3–0 win over Halifax Town at the Old Recreation Ground (28 December), and scored a brace in a 3–0 win over Wrexham (18 January).
+Despite this, he was not selected again after the Wrexham game.
+He was released at the end of the season.

 He joined Cheshire County League club Macclesfield, making his debut on 2 September 1931 against Northwich Victoria.
 He served as a utility player at Moss Rose, playing mostly on the front line or at left-back as required.
 He helped the "Silkmen" to the league titles in both the 1931–32 and 1932–33 campaigns and gained a winners' medal in the Challenge Cup competition in 1932; he also represented the Cheshire League side against the Welsh National League.
 He was given a free transfer to Stalybridge Celtic at the end of September 1934.